brandongregory/dndhelp/src/5e-build-guides/summoner-builds.md

 ### Sorcerer

 Sorcerers make great [blasters](/5e-build-guides/blaster-caster-builds/) and have some other useful tricks up their sleeves, but they make terrible summoners.
 They learn fewer spells than most other full-casters and have fewer spell slots, so summoning is a harder thing to fit into a build.
-Additionally, they have only 2 summoning spell options, giving them very few options.
+Additionally, they have only 2 summoning spell options, giving them few options.

 Sorcerers do have most of the same defensive options as the Wizard (the Shield and Mage Armor spells), and the Draconic Bloodline Sorcerer basically gets Mage Armor for free.